Dinesh-Mali/Affairs-Count-Prediction-App/README.md

 # Machine Learning Model
 We start off with building machine learning model - we use a Random Forest Regressor model and train that model using the Affair datapoints.
-One thing to note here is this dataset will require more feature building and extraction than exploratory analysis, which will be clear in the upcoming video.
+One thing to note here is this dataset will require more feature building and extraction than exploratory analysis.